PHeonix25/bts-2017-february/docker/elk/README.md

 ## ...and thanks!

-I've used quite a few tools to set all this up and confirm the behaviour along the way.
+I've used quite a few tools to set all this up and confirm the behaviour along the way!

 I've tried to keep track of most of them so that you don't have to have your Google-fu at full power when you start modifying this and get stuck, so here they are, loosely grouped by category:

 ### Log4Net UDPAppender debugging